Home Buyer Wishlist: 7 Features Buyers Look For

 3. Master En Suite

-Also known as the master ensuite or simple the "master", this space typically combines a large main or master bedroom with an adjoining full bath and often one or more large, walk-in closets.
+Also known as the master ensuite or simply the "master", this space typically combines a large main or master bedroom with an adjoining full bath and often one or more large, walk-in closets.
 Home buyers looking to downsize may have to eliminate the master en suite from their wish list or opt for a more compact version, one with less square footage, a single walk-in closet, and a bath without a soaker tub.
 A master en suite conjures images of luxury and relaxation — two of the main reasons this item places high on the wish list.

 4. Neutral Colors